-Beyond the criminal provisions that apply directly to everyone, Sarbanes-Oxley's corporate governance requirements for publicly traded companies are worth considering, and perhaps adopting, even by nonprofit organizations, as effective practices.

-Independent directors.
-For instance, the combination of Sarbanes-Oxley and new stock exchange rules emphasizes the importance of a strong and independent board of directors, with certain committees of the board either a majority or completely composed of independent directors.
-Audit committee members, in particular, must be independent of the company, and at least one member of the audit committee must be a "financial expert."

-Committee protections.
-The act creates extensive protections for audit committees, including sole responsibility for appointing, compensating, and supervising auditors.
-The act also requires the audit committee to set up internal procedures for receiving and reacting to complaints concerning accounting, internal control, or auditing matters, including establishing a mechanism for handling confidential, anonymous concerns of employees.
+Beyond the criminal provisions that apply directly to everyone, Sarbanes-Oxley's corporate governance requirements for publicly traded companies are worth considering, and perhaps adopting, even by nonprofit organizations, as "best practices."
+For instance, the combination of Sarbanes-Oxley and new stock exchange rules emphasizes the importance of a strong and independent board of directors, with certain committees of the board either a majority or completely comprised of independent directors.
+The Act creates extensive protections for Audit Committees in particular, including the requirement that Audit Committee members be independent of the company, and that at least one member of the Audit Committee be a "financial expert."
+Sarbanes-Oxley gives the Audit Committee sole responsibility for appointing, compensating and supervising auditors, and requires the Audit Committee to set up internal procedures for receiving and reacting to complaints concerning accounting, internal control, or auditing matters, including establishing a mechanism for handling confidential, anonymous concerns of employees.

-Code of ethics.
-The act directs the Securities and Exchange Commission to require each company to adopt a code of ethics for its senior financial officers and to disclose the contents of that code in its public filings, or disclose and explain the fact that it has not adopted such a code.
-The SEC, in proposed rules, has broadened the ethics code requirement to cover the chief elected officer.
-Sarbanes-Oxley also makes it unlawful for any officer or director to fraudulently influence an auditor in the performance of an audit, for the purpose of rendering the financial statements misleading.
+The Act directs the SEC to require each company to adopt a code of ethics for its senior financial officers and to disclose the contents of that code in its public filings, or disclose and explain the fact that it has not adopted such VENABLE...